Sweetuezuro0000/simplest_chatgpt_telegram_bot/README.md

 2. Open Telegram and find your bot by its username.

 3. Send a message to the bot and it will respond with a generated message based on the context of the conversation.

-The bot responds to the following commands:

-*  `/new` - Start a new conversation.
-*  `/stop` - Stop the current conversation and delete context.
-*  `/help` - Show the available commands.

 ## Running the Bot in Docker